 Non-MU/visiting students: Transcripts will be issued from MU and can be mailed to your home university.
 You must work with your home universit to determine how credit from the program will transfer.
 The MU International Center will issue one transcript per student to one domestic address, as indicated on your Non-MU Student Application for Study Abroad.
 Additional MU transcripts for study abroad must be requested and purchased from the MU Registrar.

-Students will stay in shared rooms in hotels or residence halls.
-June 2–23 students will reside in Haarlem.
-June 24–27 students will reside in Ghent.
-June 28–29 students will reside in Amsterdam.
-Most breakfasts and some group dinners are included in the program cost — students will be responsible for all other meals on their own.
+You will stay in shared rooms in hotels or residence halls.
+Most breakfasts and some group dinners are included in the program cost — you will be responsible for all other meals on your own.

 Ghent, Belgium, is both a bustling university town and medieval canal city just 30 minutes by train from Brussels.
 Much of its medieval architecture remains intact and has been well preserved or restored, and the city center is the largest car-free area in Belgium.
 Formerly one of the richest and most influential cities in Europe due to its large wool and cloth industries, today Ghent is considered a tolerant, open-minded city with a unique art scene.
 Ghent hosts the 10-day Gentse Feesten in July, and the city comes alive as about 2 million visitors attend the festival of music, dance and theater.

 Haarlem, Netherlands, leads the way in the tulip trade and attracts many young and upcoming artists from all over the world to its schools.
 Located just outside of Amsterdam and not far from The Hague, Haarlem is a great home base for a study abroad program.
 It boasts numerous cultural attractions, including several museums, theaters, cinemas and music halls.
 In April it is the destination for the Bloemencorso — or flower parade — in which flower-decorated floats drive from Noordwijk to be displayed in Haarlem.

-Students will travel with the group but they will have opportunities to explore some sites independently during their time abroad.
+You will travel with the group, but will have opportunities to explore some sites independently during your time abroad.
 Travel in the Netherlands might include visits to:

 Travel in Belgium might include visits to: